lliryc/text-editing/edits/README.md

 In the edit extraction scripts we provide ([create_edits.sh](scripts/create_edits.sh) and [create_edits_pnx_sep.sh](scripts/create_edits_pnx_sep.sh)), we use the tokenizer of AraBERTv02.
 Replacing this tokenizer with the tokenizer from CAMeLBERT-MSA or ARBERTv2 will get you the data you need to replicate the rest of the experiments we report on in the paper.

+The edit coverage analysis we present in the paper (Table 1 and Table 9 in Appendix B) can be obtained from the [edits_coverage.ipynb](edits_coverage.ipynb) notebook.

 ## Data:
 Once the edits have been extracted, we create data files that we use to fine-tune and test BERT.
 Running `bash scripts/create_modeling_data.sh` would create all of the files necessary for fine-tuning and inference.